cory-walker/Agents/README.md

 - Some pieces of the project may be shared out via social media.
 When that takes place, a copy of the article Jupyter notebook will be added here.

+## Scripts

+### SearchForNewVideos.py

+- Arguments: Location of your YouTube API key file
+- What it does:
+  - Performs a new search for each YouTube channel in the youtube_channels_index.csv
+  - Attempts to download the closed captions transcript for any video it doesn't have one for.

+### ClassifyTranscipts.py

+- Arguments: Location of your OpenAI API key file
+- What it does:
+  - Builds a Named Entity file using Spacy for any transcripts that don't have one.
+  - Builds a Topic list file using ChatGPT for any transcripts that don't have one.
+  - "Classifies" any transcripts that doesn't already have the file for ChatGPT.
+This includes: Summarization, Primary Emotion, Secondary Emotion, and Sentiment.

 ## Notes

 - To keep costs lower through testing, I have limited my list of channels to Canadian news sites.
 You can add any you like to your copy.